Blaže Koneski: Legacy

-In December 1993, shortly after Koneski's death, the doyen of Macedonian historians Blaže Ristovski criticized Koneski's alphabet and insisted on its reform, demanding changes in the Macedonian letters described as Bulgarophilic.
+In December 1993, shortly after Koneski's death, the doyen of Macedonian historians Blaže Ristovski criticized Koneski's alphabet and insisted on its reform, demanding changes in the Macedonian letters, with the proposed changes being described as Bulgarophilic.
 By the late 1990s, writers and journalists, who were close to the VMRO-DPMNE and pro-Bulgarian, made Serbification accusations against him, denouncing the Macedonian national identity in the same way as Bulgaria.
 They regarded Koneski as a "Serbian agent" and glorified his opponent Markovski.
 The Faculty of Philology at the University of Skopje was named after him on 26 March 1997.
 His birthplace has been transformed into a memorial and educational center in North Macedonia.

 A Macedonian Historical Dictionary was published, edited by historian Stojan Kiselinovski from Greek Macedonia, which caused a public scandal due to the entry for Koneski, where instead of emphasizing his historical contribution, it simply stated that Koneski "advocated the use of the Serbian alphabet (that of Vuk Karadžić) in Macedonia."
 According to Bulgarian historian Tchavdar Marinov, it is nearly a taboo topic in North Macedonia to point out the Serbophilia of the Yugoslav Macedonian builders of the Macedonian language and national identity as Koneski, and this is considered there as a pro-Bulgarian act.
 Per Kostov, the works by him and his contemporaries were based on negative experiences with the Bulgarian authorities.
 According to Bulgarian academic Milen Mihov, Koneski was involved in cultural debulgarization and the imposition of Yugoslav cultural and political monopoly.
 Regarding Koneski and the codification process, Marinov wrote:

 The fact that Macedonian was largely codified by a single individual–Blaže Koneski– is also not unnatural.
 Koneski had a number of illustrious precursors elsewhere whose activity had clear political stakes, including Vuk Karadžić (for Serbian and Serbo-Croatian), Aasen (New Norwegian or Nynorsk), Ben Yehuda (Modern Hebrew), Atatürk (Modern Turkish) and Aavik (Estonian).
 What the simplistic conclusions ignore is that every national language is an ‘artifact’, a result of meta-linguistic intervention that separates the ‘correct’ from the ‘incorrect’.
 It is a social and cultural reality, constructed through projects and actions that are eminently political.